Evan-Peterson/bingr/README.md

 ## Purpose
 This app was created for COM S 309 at Iowa State University with a team of 3 others.
 This app was never intended for general use, but rather for educational purposes only.

+## Technologies
+Created using Springboot and Hibernate for the backend and Android Studio and Volley for the front end.

 ## Demonstration
 Full demonstration of the features can be found [here](https://www.youtube.com/watch?v=hD_YFvb-OJk).